 There is currently no extension to statute barred periods for reassessment, meaning that taxation years will go statute-barred in accordance with the provisions in the Income Tax Act and Excise Tax Act.
-Note, however, that on May 19, 2020, the Minister of Justice published draft legislative proposals (the “Draft Legislative Proposals”) which may, if enacted, allow the Minister of National Revenue to make an order extending the “normal reassessment period” defined at subsection 152(3.1) of the Income Tax Act or the period for an assessment or rebate pursuant to the subsections 398(1) and (2) of the Excise Tax Act.
-This order could have retroactive effect to March 13, 2020.
-The draft legislative proposals and explanatory notes are available here.
+Note, however, that on June 10, 2020, Bill C-17 – An Act respecting additional COVID-19 measures was sent to the House of Commons for First Reading.
+Part 2 of this Bill, if enacted, will allow the Minister of National Revenue to make an order extending a number of time periods, including the “normal reassessment period” defined at subsection 152(3.1) of the Income Tax Act and the period for an assessment or rebate pursuant to the subsections 398(1) and (2) of the Excise Tax Act.
+This legislation could have retroactive effect to March 13, 2020.
+The legislation at First Reading can be found here.
+The draft legislative proposals and explanatory notes released on May 19, 2020 are available here.

 Taxpayers that received a Notice of Assessment, Notice of Reassessment or Notice of Determination